Top 10 Ways to Teach Your Child Humility

 6. Foster Appreciation Towards Life

 Motivate your child to acknowledge the efforts of other people.
 For example, make it a point to attend other’s sporting matches, musical or family events.
-He may learn to give greater value to personal relations than to accomplishments or events.
-You can guide your kid to show appreciation in simple ways like with a hug or a thank you.
+He may learn to value personal relations more than accomplishments or events.
+You can simply guide your kid to show appreciation, like with a hug or thank you.
 Talk to him regarding the value of supporting and cheering others.
-For example, if his cousin scores well in class ask your child to write a congratulatory email.
+For example, if his cousin scores well in class, ask your child to write a congratulatory email.
 He may realise the significance of celebrating other’s achievements.
-By demonstrating the worth of celebrating other’s successes your child can learn humility.
+Your child can learn humility by demonstrating the worth of celebrating others’ successes.

 7. Willingness to Control Pride

 Pride normally demands to be heard and seen.
-On the other hand, a humble kid may know that he is important irrespective of whether he is seen or heard.
-This sense of self may propel him to indulge in acts of service which can have various forms.
+On the other hand, a humble kid may know he is important, irrespective of whether he is seen or heard.
+This sense of self may propel him to indulge in acts of service in various forms.
 For example, service to others can be de-escalating an argument, including someone in a game, allowing someone to go ahead in a queue, ready to share the limelight with a good friend.
-Humility may allow us to behave in a way that not only holds our dignity but also let us celebrate other’s dignity.
+Humility may allow us to behave in a way that not only holds our dignity but also lets us celebrate other’s dignity.

 Willingness to Control Pride